ChatScript/ChatScript/WIKI/ChatScript-Json.md

 `permanent` or `transient` or `boot`.
 This applies to `^jsonopen`, `^jsonparse`, `^jsoncreate`, `^jsonobjectinsert`, `^jsonarrayinsert`, `^jsoncopy`.

-JsonArrays all start with the name 'ja-' and jsonobjects all start with the name 'jo-'.
+Json arrays all start with the name 'ja-' and json objects all start with the name 'jo-'.
 The next letter indicates the storage media. 't' means transient and the structure dies at the end of the volley. 'b' means boot and the data moves to the boot later at the end of the volley.
 Anything else (e.g. an immediate digit) means the structure